-The only thing that Callie felt she needed at that moment was answers.
-She went to the school library to search for clues that would help her understand what was happening to her.
-Sitting down at one of the round tables, she opened up her laptop and did a few quick Internet searches, but found nothing applicable to her condition except for a Disney movie and some storybook drawings.
-Callie closed her computer in frustration and went over to the front desk where a woman with grey hair was filing paperwork.
+The only thing Callie felt she needed at that moment was answers.
+She headed to the school library to search for clues that would help her understand what was happening.
+Sitting down at one of the round tables, she opened up her laptop and tried a few quick Internet searches.
+Frowning in disappointment, she found nothing applicable to her condition except for a Disney movie and some storybook drawings.
+She closed her computer in frustration and went over to the front desk where a woman with gray hair was filing paperwork.

 “Um, excuse me?
 May I ask you a question?” asked Callie.

-“Yes dear, what can I help you with?” responded the woman, looking at Callie over her glasses.
+“Yes dear, what can I help you with?” the woman inquired, looking at Callie over her glasses.

 “Do you have any books on m-mer-mermaids?” stammered Callie, forcing out the last word a little harder than was necessary.

-“Follow me,” said the lady, leading Callie to a small section of books near the back wall of the library.
+“Follow me,” said the librarian, leading Callie to a small section of books near the back of the library.